arudraMS/AMLHackADBMLFlow/README.md

 ![](media/cf9e3f1f5ed0dfc337f4d6b53b77a0e8.png)

-1. Head over to the Azure portal to view our resources.
+2. Head over to the Azure portal to view our resources.

     Portal.azure.com - open the key vault and head to properties and grab the **Vault URI** and the **Resource ID** to place into our secret scope

 ![](media/12e34099ccef19d1031d9e9bb30b6907.png)

+5. Note for the name, it needs to be unique.
+A recommendation would be to user your initials to make it unique to yourself.

-1. Here we can provide into the databricks secret scope the Vault URI into the DNS name, as well as the Resource ID into the ResourceID.
+4. Here we can provide into the databricks secret scope the Vault URI into the DNS name, as well as the Resource ID into the ResourceID.
 For Manage Principal -